algermissen/cassandra-ruby-sharded-workers/README.md

 # Consume the Messages

-For all shards to be processed you need to start at least as many consumers as shards exist.
+For all shards to be processed you should start at least as many consumers as shards exist.
 The number of shards is hard coded in the ShardedQueue constructor:

       @number_of_shards = 6